SEE333 - Power System Protection Design and Safety

 |Enrolment modes:||Trimester 2: Waurn Ponds (Geelong), Cloud (online)|

 Students will on average spend 300 hours over the teaching period undertaking the teaching, learning and assessment activities for this unit.

 2 x 1 hour class per week, 1 x 2 hour seminars per week, 1 x 3 hour studio/practical per week (alternated weekly).
 Students are required to attend and participate in practical activities for this unit at scheduled sessions on multiple days during the trimester.

 |Scheduled learning activities - cloud (online)||

-2 x 1 hour classes (pre-recorded) and 1 x 2 hour online seminar per week.
+2 x 1 hour class (pre-recorded) per week, 1 x 2 hour online seminar per week.
 Students are required to attend and participate in practical activities at the Geelong Waurn Ponds Campus on the particular scheduled two days during the intensive week (typically Week 6 to complete assessment tasks 2 and 4).